-Ansbacher Law attorneys are experienced in representing clients at mediation.
+Ansbacher Law attorneys are experienced in representing clients in mediation.
 We put the same effort into preparing for mediation as we do preparing for trial.
 We present our client’s case to the other side and advise our client throughout the process.
 If settlement terms are reached at mediation, our extensive contract experience allows us to assist our client in “buttoning down” the deal so that a poorly written settlement agreement does not resolve the first dispute only to result in another claim.

 In the context of homeowner association disputes, Florida Law, section 720.311 Florida Statutes, requires mediation of most disputes before a lawsuit is filed.
 Two notable exceptions to this requirement are challenges to the election of the board of directors and collection of assessments by the association.
 Ansbacher Law has experience in mediation of homeowner association vs. owner and owner vs. owner disputes.
 Barry Ansbacher is also available to serve as a mediator for such disputes.